ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 ## Adversary on the transport path

-This section considers an adversary who can modify network traffic between the client and the SvcDomainName (i.e. the destination server).
+This section considers an adversary who can modify network traffic between the client and the alternative service (identified by the TargetName).

 For a SVCB-reliant client ({{SVCB}} Section 3), this adversary can only cause a denial of service.
 However, because DNS is unencrypted by default, this adversary can execute a downgrade attack against SVCB-optional clients.
 Accordingly, when use of this specification is optional, clients SHOULD switch to SVCB-reliant behavior if SVCB resolution succeeds.
 Specifications making using of this mapping MAY adjust this fallback behavior to suit their requirements.